free5gc/free5gc.github.io/docs/blog/IntroduceKubernetesAndDeploymentfree5GConKubernetesWithHelm/main.md

 sudo apt install -y curl wget apt-transport-https
 ```
 #### Install gtp5g
-"gtp5g" refers to a tailored Linux kernel module specifically designed to manage packets through PFCP (Packet Forwarding Control Protocol) Information Elements (IEs) such as PDR (Packet Detection Rule) and FAR (Forwarding Action Rule).
+"gtp5g" refers to a customized Linux kernel module specifically designed to handle packets by PFCP (Packet Forwarding Control Protocol) Information Elements (IEs) such as PDR (Packet Detection Rule) and FAR (Forwarding Action Rule).
 For comprehensive insights, you can delve into the 3GPP specifications TS 29.281 and TS 29.244.
 To employ the UPF (User Plane Function) component effectively, it's imperative to operate on either the 5.0.0-23-generic or 5.4.x version of the Linux kernel.
 This ensures optimal compatibility and seamless integration with the necessary functionalities.
 ```bat
 sudo apt install gcc